chippyash/Strong-Type/README.md

 Additionally the ComplexType supports the ComplexTypeInterface:

-*  setFromTypes(FloatType $real, FloatType $imaginary) - strict typed setter method
+*  setFromTypes(RationalType $real, RationalType $imaginary) - strict typed setter method
-*  r() - return the real part as a float
+*  r() - return the real part as a RationalType
-*  i() - return the imaginary part as a float
+*  i() - return the imaginary part as a RationalType

 NB, ComplexType amends the set() method to proxy to SetFromTypes, i.e. calling ComplexType::set() requires the same parameters as setFromTypes().

 There is no PHP native equivalent for a ComplexType, therefore the get() method proxies to the
 \__toString() method and returns something in the form [-]a(+|-)bi e.g. '-2+3.6i' except where
-The ComplexType->isReal() in which case get will return a float.
+The ComplexType->isReal() in which case get() will return a float or an int.
 If you need to disambiguate then use ComplexType::toFloat() which will throw an exception if the number is not real.

 Complex numbers support some additional attributes: